ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 We designed ss3sim to be reproducible, flexible, and rapid.
-*Reproducible*: ss3sim allows for the simulation to be documented in code and plain-text control files and allows for random seeds to be set observation and process error.
+*Reproducible*: ss3sim allows for the simulation to be documented in code and plain-text control files and allows for random seeds to be set prior to generating observation and process error.
 Simulations are therefore repeatable.
 *Flexible*: ss3sim can implement all possible configurations of SS3.
 Further, ss3sim summarizes the entire simulation into comma-separated-value (`.csv`) files